 - 1. Make sure the template assigned to the asset you want to edit supports InSite Editing.
 Consult your site designers if you have any questions. - 2.
-Preview the asset, as described in "Previewing Assets," on page 83. - 3.
+Preview the asset, as described in "Previewing Assets," on page 84. - 3.
 In the InSite pane, click Editing.
 The InSite interface switches to the "Editing" mode. - If you see an Edit icon or button next to one or more fields, as shown below, the asset is editable in the InSite interface.
 Proceed to the next step. - If you do not see any Edit icons or buttons, stop here.
 The asset's template does not support InSite Editing.
 If you have any questions, consult your developers.

 - 4. (Optional) If you would like to view the asset using a template other than the one assigned to the asset, select a template from the "Template" drop-down list in the InSite bar.
 Consult your site developers for information on the templates available to you. - 5.
-Click the Edit icon or button next to an editable field to make changes to the contents of the field.
-Note the following: - The Edit (pencil) icon indicates a simple text field.
-When you click the Edit icon, it changes to the View (eyeball) icon, and the field is enclosed in a dotted line, indicating that you can make your edits to the text within the box.
-You cannot, however, alter the appearance of the text. - The Edit button indicates a field that can be edited in an embedded WYSIWYG editor, such as FCKEditor or eWebEditPro.
+Click the Edit icon or button next to a field of your choice and make changes to the contents of the field.
+The difference between the Edit icon and button is as follows: - The Edit (pencil) icon indicates a simple text field.
+When you click the Edit icon, it changes to the View (checkmark) icon, and the field is enclosed in a dotted line, indicating that you can make your edits to the text within the field.
+You cannot, however, alter the appearance of the text. - The Edit button indicates a field that can be edited in an embedded WYSIWYG editor (such as FCKEditor).
 When you click the Edit button, the WYSIWYG editor replaces the field and displays the field's contents in editable form.
 You can then make your edits to both the text and its appearance.
-(See "Working with WYSIWYG Editors," on page 98 for more information.)
+(See "Working with FCKEditor," on page 100 for more information.) - The Edit Image button next to an image indicates that the image can be edited in the Online Image Editor (OIE).
+Click the button to open the image asset's "Edit" form in a pop-up window and edit the image in OIE.
+For instructions, see page 102 in the Content Server Advanced Interface User's Guide. - The Edit Flash button next to a piece of Flash content indicates that the content can be edited by following the steps on page 105 in the Content Server Advanced Interface User's Guide.
+Clicking the button opens the Flash content asset's "Edit" form in a pop-up window.